 I have been teaching English at UW-Madison since 2012.
 I grew up in Wisconsin and completed my undergraduate degree at UW-La Crosse.
 Though my degree was in Fine Arts, I began teaching English as a Foreign Language in 1999 as a Peace Corps volunteer in Moldova.
 When I returned to the States, I taught Art at a public school in Florida while completing an MA in TESOL at the University of Central Florida.
 I then studied Italian in Italy, taught English in Turkey, and developed faculty training programs at the Defense Language Institute in Monterey, CA. Of all the places I’ve lived and worked, UW-Madison is my favorite.
 When I’m not teaching or studying (I completed a 2nd MA in Educational Leadership from UW-Madison in 2015), I like spending time outdoors, working on home improvement projects, and painting.

 I have been teaching ESL since I went to the Yemen Arab Republic as a member of the U.S. Peace Corps in 1983.
-I loved it so much that I decided to make ESL teaching my career, and I have been enjoying teaching ESL ever since I got my Applied English Linguistics Master’s degree in 1988.
-I’ve been at UW since 1989, and I especially enjoy teaching grammar, reading, and writing.
-I spend my free time enjoying and participating in the vibrant arts scene in Madison and am a published poet.
-I am originally from Wisconsin but, in addition to Yemen, I have lived in Minneapolis and San Francisco.
-I have traveled to Kenya, Spain, China, Uruguay, and Italy, and I always try my best to speak the native language because it is more fun and the people treat you in a more friendly way.
+I received my Applied English Linguistics Master’s degree in 1988, and since 1989, I’ve been at UW doing the job I love, especially teaching academic reading and writing.
+During my time at UW, I have also worked as a teacher trainer with the Fulbright-Hays Program and the National African Languages Resource Center and been part of a collaborative academic writing project between UW-Madison and the Universidad Tecnológica in Uruguay.
+I live in Madison with my wife, Shari Bernstein, and son, Alex.
+I am the author of four books of poetry and participate in the vibrant arts scene in Madison.
+Originally from Wisconsin, I have also lived in Minneapolis, San Francisco and, of course, Yemen.
+I have traveled to Kenya, Spain, China, Uruguay, Mexico, and Italy, and I always try my best to speak the native language because it is more fun and the people treat you in a more friendly way.
 So, come to UW and I’ll help you get the most out of your time here.